Protect Yourself from Scams

 What You Should Do

-- Ask for the caller's name, ID, phone number, and tell them you will call them back.
+- Ask for the caller's name, ID or badge number, phone number, and tell them you will call them back.
 Get as much information as you can to report this scammer.
-Record if you can.
 The more information you have, the more the U.S. government will have to find the scammer

 - End the conversation immediately if threats and intimidations persist.